 Code of Conduct

-In order to provide students, members, visitors and staff with a safe and supportive educational environment, TAC has adopted a Code of Conduct.
+In order to provide students, members, visitors, and staff with a safe and supportive educational environment, TAC has adopted a Code of Conduct.
 TAC reserves the right to refuse registration to any student if administration or faculty deem the student to be disruptive or dangerous.
-No guns, firearms or any type of dangerous materials may be brought into TAC.
-Please stop by the office a copy of the Code of Conduct.
+No guns, firearms, or any type of dangerous materials may be brought into TAC.
+To help ensure safety, please stop by the office to receive a copy of the Code of Conduct.

 Permission to Photograph